Skip to content

 Function Output format

-format_summary_text(summary) Plain text with =/- headers and aligned columns
+format_summary_text(summary) Plain text with = headers (section titles) and aligned column rows

 format_summary_json(summary) JSON